-Students must pay a housing deposit and sign a contract to live in the residence hall.
+Students must sign a contract to live in the residence hall.
 Students must abide by both the student code of conduct and the resident rules, policies and guidelines.

 MEAL PLANS

 Meal plan options can be used at St. Joseph's Hospital's Journey Café (Main Hospital Cafeteria), ranging from \$100-\$1,150 per semester/term.